 Claiming compensation for industrial deafness

-Hearing loss is a genuine condition that affects many workers in construction, manufacturing and industrial environments, particularly those working with or near heavy machinery.
-Noise in workshops, warehouses, heavy vehicles and worksites can cause permanent hearing damage.
-Once you have hearing loss there is no cure.
+Noise in workshops, warehouses, heavy vehicles and worksites can cause permanent hearing damage; once you have hearing loss there is no cure.

 Understanding your rights is the first step to accessing compensation.

-- providing a free initial consultation to give advice regarding the criteria to bring a successful claim for industrial deafness.
+- providing a free initial consultation and advising you on the criteria you need to meet to make a successful claim for industrial deafness

-- preparing submissions on your behalf to the Workers’ Compensation Regulator for acceptance of your claim should you claim be rejected by the insurer.
+- preparing submissions on your behalf to the Workers’ Compensation Regulator for acceptance of your personal injury claim, if your claim is rejected by the insurer

-Providing advice for reassessment of your hearing loss and the best way to maximise any compensation you may be entitled to, and
+- providing advice for reassessment of your hearing loss to determine the best way to maximise any compensation you may be entitled to

 - ensuring you are treated fairly and in accordance with the legislation.